 “Getting to Denmark” for marketing – Wärtsilä achieving measurability and reaping the rewards beyond

 Continuing on their path of data-driven marketing, Wärtsilä has now, together with Avaus, reached a significant milestone in the efforts to measure and validate the impact of marketing on revenue.
-By utilizing machine learning and robust statistical analysis, a marketing attribution model has seen the light of day.
+By utilising machine learning and robust statistical analysis, a marketing attribution model has seen the light of day.
 We are now able to measure the impact and significance of marketing in monetary terms.
 We have gotten to Denmark, yet for us it is not the final destination.

 Getting to Denmark is a phrase used in political science and philosophy, coined by Francis Fukuyama.
 Essentially, it is a vision statement; a descriptor for the utopia which we endeavour to reach.
 Within political science Denmark is a symbol for a well-functioning and forward-looking society.